hughobrien/psu-constitution/README.md

 	1. Public reprimand

-	2. Expulsion from hustings
+	2. Expulsion from Hustings

 	3. Withdrawal of Union electoral assistance

 	4. Disqualification from the election

 	5. Appeals may be made against disciplinary actions of the ERB to the disciplinary board.
 TODO: there was mention of an appendix.
+TODO: discuss proposed change

 42. All decisions regarding enforcement of regulations, by-laws and spoiled votes shall be binding on all parties and shall be made by the Returning Officer under the direction of the ERB after consultation with any campaign manager concerned.
+TODO: discuss proposed change, seems too lenient.

 43. All elections shall be by a secret ballot and by the system of proportional representation by single transferable vote as governed by the Oireachtas for Dáil elections.